Proportional Dynamics in Exchange Economies: Introduction

-In an \emph{exchange} setting, Branzei, Mehta, and Nisan~\cite{BMN18} generalize the definition of proportional response from Fisher markets to a \emph{production economy}; this is the definition we use, for the special case of constant amounts.
-In the production market, players make new goods from the ones they acquire through the trading post mechanism, and the new goods are sold in the next iteration.
-The dynamic leads to \emph{universal growth} of the market, where the amount of goods produced grow unboundedly over time, but also to growing inequality between the players on the most efficient production cycle and the rest.
-In particular, the dynamic learns through local interactions a global feature of the exchange graph---the cycle with the highest geometric mean.
+Branzei, Mehta, and Nisan~\cite{BMN18} generalized the definition of proportional response from Fisher markets to an exchange setting with production.
+The definition of proportional response in~\cite{BMN18} is the same as the one we use, except the amounts are fixed over time in our model.
+On the other hand, in the production market, players make new goods from the ones they acquire through the trading post mechanism, and the new goods are sold in the next iteration.
+There, the proportional response dynamics leads to \emph{growth} of the market, i.e. the amount of goods produced grow over time, but also to growing inequality between the players on the most efficient production cycles and the rest.

+The study of convergence of t\^atonnement goes back at least as far as Arrow, Block, and Hurwicz~\cite{arrow1959stability}, which was soon followed by examples of cycling (see Scarf~\cite{scarf1960some} and Gale~\cite{Gale63}).
+For markets with weak gross substitutes utilities (WGS), a polynomial time convergence of a discrete time process was shown by Codenotti, McCune, and Varadarajan~\cite{codenotti2005market}, and Cole and Fleischer~\cite{cole2008fast} showed fast convergence not just for static markets, but also ``ongoing'' markets.
+(See also Fleischer, Garg, Kapoor, Khandekar, and Saberi~\cite{FGKKS08}.)
+This was followed up by similar analysis for some markets with complementarities (Cheung, Cole, and Rastogi~\cite{cheung2012tatonnement}; Cheung and Cole~\cite{cheung2014amortized}; Avigdor, Rabani, and Yadgar~\cite{avigdor2014convergence}), then for all ``Eisenberg-Gale'' markets in the Fisher model~\cite{cheung2019tatonnement}.
+Some of these analyses apply to ongoing and/or asynchronous settings.